se4ma-uniandes/book/chapter5.md

 Metaphors exist so that you can rely on them to extend the utility or value of your app.
 It is not about following some rules so that every app is perfectly design; it is about understanding the capabilities of the platform you are building your app upon.

-Note that the metaphor/guidelines also come with a specific set of GUI components; thus, having a generic design that is expected to work in both platforms is a hard task to achieve, because there is a difference on how an app will look in the two platforms.
+Note that the metaphor provides the principles of its own GUI components, usually available in Design Systems.
+Thus, having a generic design that is expected to work on both platforms is a challenging task to achieve because there are differences in how an app will look on the two platforms.
 One way to achieve GUI consistency across platforms is by implementing mobile web or hybrid apps instead of native apps.
-Another option is to design the app by considering only the GUI components that are mirrored in both platforms (e.g., button); however, this option limits the user experience on each platform.
+Another option is to design the app by considering only the GUI components that are mirrored on both platforms (e.g., buttons); however, this option limits the user experience on each platform.